 - On layoff as an employee of an employer contributing to the ASEA Health Trust

 - Trustees attend four two-day board meetings and one three-day board meeting each year; each meeting requires about eight hours of prep time.

-- In addition, each Trustee has at least one committee chair assignment requiring work between board meetings, and is assigned to participate on a minimum of two additional committees.
+- Each Trustee has at least one committee assignment which requires work between board meetings.
 These commitments can range from several hours per year to several hours per week.

 - Board members communicate regularly by teleconference or one-day meetings to deal with business between regular board meetings.